williamsl25/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors made with Javascript
+Pratice with Functions in Javascript